 - Despite international development efforts and the alleged national commitment to the green economy, large-scale deforestation persists.
-A careful estimate calculated by the ecological department of Copenhagen University reveals that around 1.5 million acres, or 12%, of the Kingdom's PA forest cover was lost between 2011 and 2018. - Two Economic Land Concessions, granted by the government, within the KSWS Protected Area (PA), have led to severe impacts on biological and social diversity, with indigenous Bunong villagers facing threats and dispossession; - The lack of management plans and insufficiently demarcated zones within the KSWS has facilitated land grabs and deforestation by migrant populations from the lowlands who are frequently encouraged by high-ranking Khmer personalities.
+A careful estimate calculated by the ecological department of Copenhagen University reveals that around 1.5 million acres, or 12%, of the Kingdom's PA forest cover was lost between 2011 and 2018. - Two Economic Land Concessions (ELCs), granted by the government within the KSWS Protected Area (PA), have led to severe impacts on biological and social diversity, with indigenous Bunong villagers facing threats and dispossession (Bourdier, 2024; Ratana, 2016); - The lack of management plans and insufficiently demarcated zones within the KSWS has facilitated land grabs and deforestation by migrant populations (Res, 2023. personal enquires, 2023) from the lowlands who are frequently encouraged by high-ranking Khmer personalities.